-- Editing themes couldn't get any more simple.
+- Editing themes couldn’t be simpler.

 Hardware and Software Requirements:

-Shopify 2 includes a slew of more than 60 new features, including built-in meta tags and image alt tags, product variant editing, and live theme editing.
+Shopify 2 includes more than 60 new features, including built-in meta tags and image alt tags, product variant editing, and live theme editing.
 Also just rolled out: Order editing to partially refund or charge orders that have been placed without first canceling them, in-line editing for inventory items and variants that can be completed without opening a new page, a fulfillment request notification template, and better filtering and searching.
 Improvements to reporting include a page designated for abandoned checkouts.
 In addition, you can choose different templates and edit post date info on blog entries.

-If there’s something missing, you can most likely find add-ons to complete your site in Shopify’s app store.
+If there’s something missing, you can most likely find add-ons to complete your site in Shopify’s App Store.

-For all you hardcore developers, no need to worry, Shopify also gives you the ability to edit raw files directly in the Shopify admin area under "Template Editor."
-I know some of you aren't happy with the Liquid Templating Language though (see "Negative Reviews/Complaints" for more info).
+For all you hardcore developers, no need to worry; Shopify also gives you the ability to edit raw files directly in the Shopify admin area under “Template Editor.”
+I know some of you aren’t happy with the Liquid Templating Language though (see “Negative Reviews/Complaints” for more info).